HLN Review: Restaurant Pine, Northumberland

 One palate cleanser (in the form of Darwin’s Barberry sorbet, topped with Lemon Verbena syrup) later, and desserts quickly followed.
 From intricately piped and thumb-sized ice cream cones, which Byerley explains were made using potato and artichoke, to apple marigold and pickled blackcurrant macarons.
 Each made for a sweet ending to our evening.

-Despite being just weeks old, Siân and Cal have created something very special in Pine.
-Their service is slick, informative yet unimposing.
+Despite being just weeks old, Siân and Cal have created something very special in Restaurant Pine.
+The service is slick, informative yet unimposing.
 It’s the kind of dining destination every gastronome deserves to experience and, luckily, now they can.

 Pine, Vallum Farm, Military Road, East Wallhouses, Northumberland NE18 0LLBook Now